-This article is from TOS Vol. 5, No. 4.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 5, No. 4.

 I recently had the pleasure of speaking with Andrew Schiff, communications director of Euro Pacific Capital and coauthor, with his brother, Peter Schiff, of the recent book How an Economy Grows and Why it Crashes. —Craig Biddle

 Craig Biddle: Thank you for joining me, Andrew.

 CB: I’d like to ask you a few questions about your book, interspersed with questions about the current economic situation, the problems we face, and the potential solutions to those problems.

 To begin, congratulations on your wonderful book, which cleverly presents, in the form of an allegory, the basic principles of economics and the essentials of U.S. economic history.
 The allegory is an ideal mechanism to convey this material.
 What inspired you to write such a book?

 AS: It all began with a story that my father used to tell my brother and me.
 He’s very knowledgeable about economics, and a great storyteller.
 When I was seven or eight, my dad started using stories to teach us economics.
 I remember being in the car when he came up with this one about three men on an island who lived on fish, which they caught with their bare hands.
 At first, they each caught one fish per day, but then, one guy invented a net—and that began to change everything.
 The story continues and shows how an economy develops and thrives.